Focus Factor Review – Should You Use It?

 - Iron

 The part of the formula devoted to brain health is proprietary, meaning they don’t share the ingredient amounts.
-It includes:

 - Bacopin which has been shown to improve memory in healthy adults.